 Many people who were not formerly eligible, or who have been denied in the past, are now eligible to have their criminal history restricted.
 While it is not possible to completely delete or clear a criminal record in Georgia, record restriction means only law enforcement and officials in the criminal justice system can see your record — not employers, schools or landlords.

-The experienced attorneys at Cohen & Hirsch have been monitoring changes in the law and are poised to provide skilled legal representation for individuals in the Atlanta area who are seeking to have their Georgia criminal histories expunged.
+Attorney Matt Hirsch understands the changes in the law and is poised to provide skilled legal representation for individuals in the Atlanta area who are seeking to have their Georgia criminal histories expunged.